 As a graduate student you will be assigned an academic supervisor, who is responsible for your academic well-being and progress.
 In addition to academic supervision, you will also have a college advisor who can help with issues of student support and welfare.

 You should expect to meet with your supervisor at least four times a term.
-In the early stages of your doctoral studies your supervisor will assist you in settling into the pace of academic life, help you identify your training needs in order to fulfil your research and facilitate appropriate networking across the University.
-As your research progresses, your supervisor will advise you on research design, provide guidance on any data collection, and comment on your written drafts.
+In the early stages of your doctoral studies, your supervisor will assist you in settling into the pace of academic life, narrowing down your research direction, as well as help you identify your training needs in order to fulfil your research and facilitate appropriate networking across the University.
+As your research progresses, your supervisor will advise you on research design, provide guidance on any data collection and experiments, and comment on your written drafts.
 In the final stages of your doctoral studies, your supervisor will provide comments on your thesis drafts and help you prepare for milestones and the final examination of the thesis.
 Your supervisor may also provide career guidance as you plan your future beyond your period of study.

-The following faculty members are eligible to supervise DPhil students.
-The supervision areas are intended as a guide only: please contact a faculty member directly if you would like to discuss their suitability to supervise your research proposal.
+The following faculty member s are eligible to supervise DPhil students.
+The supervision areas are intended as a guide only: we recommend to contact a faculty member directly if you would like to discuss their suitability to supervise you.

 There are a number of sources of funding for postgraduate students at Oxford.
 Details of all scholarships for which candidates may be eligible can be found on the University’s Fees and Funding website.
 To be considered for any of these scholarships both full- and part-time applicants MUST apply by the January deadline.
 The scholarships are all highly competitive and are awarded on academic merit.